-3351 American Fiction from 1950 to the Present
+3351 American Fiction from 1950 to the Present 3 credit hours

 A study of American fiction since World War II.
 Authors to be studied are chosen partly because they interpret some important aspects of the American national experience during this period and partly because they raise basic questions about the aesthetics of fiction.